sisoalbert/legend-state/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Todo App Description

+This Todo app allows users to create, manage, and track their tasks efficiently.
+Users can add new tasks, mark them as completed, and delete them as needed.
+The app provides a simple and intuitive interface for managing daily activities.

+### Legend State

+- **Pending**: Tasks that are yet to be completed.
+- **Completed**: Tasks that have been finished.
+- **Overdue**: Tasks that were not completed by their due date.

+This legend helps users quickly identify the status of their tasks at a glance.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: